ahmetb/go-httpbin/README.md

 - `/bytes/:n` Generates _n_ random bytes of binary data, accepts optional _seed_ integer parameter.
 - `/cookies` Returns the cookies.
 - `/cookies/set?name=value` Sets one or more simple cookies.
+- `/cookies/delete?name` Deletes one or more simple cookies.

 ## How to use